Tag: International Classification of Diseases (ICD)

 The 10th version of the code, in use since 2015, is called the ICD-10 and contains more than 70,000 disease codes.
 The ICD is maintained by the World Health Organization (WHO) and distributed in countries across the globe.

 Each country has their own oversight, for example:

 In the United Kingdom, ICD codes are managed by the National Health Service (NHS).
 In the United States, ICD codes are overseen by the Centers for Medicare and Medicaid Services (CMS) and the National Center for Health Statistics (NCHS).

 The ICD receives annual updates in between revisions, which is sometimes reflected in the code title.
 For example, the 2020 updated version is the ICD-10-CM.
 The ICD-11 was approved by the WHO in 2019 and goes into effect in 2022

 Share on facebook Facebook Share on twitter Twitter Share on pinterest Pinterest Share on whatsapp WhatsApp Share on email Email BackgroundAlthough initially considered rare tumours up until 10 years ago, the most recent data indicates the incidence of Neuroendocrine Neoplasms (NENs) has increased exponentially over the last 4 decades and they are as common as Myeloma, Testicular Cancer, and Hodgkin's Lymphoma.
 In terms of prevalence, NENs represent the second most common gastrointestinal malignancy after colorectal cancer.
-Consequently, many experts are now claiming NENs are not rare (see below).A recent study published on 5 Dec 2018 reports that even if you isolate Small Intestine NETs in the USA population, the incidence rate is 9/100,000.
-Contrast this against the US incidence rate as at 2012 of 7/100,000 for all NETs.
-The rare threshold in…
+Consequently, many experts are now claiming NENs are not rare (see below).A recent study published in Dec 2020 indicates that Rectal NETs may be vastly understated having been included in the databases for Colorectal Cancer and hidden from NET figures.
+Read more here.
+A recent study published on 5 Dec 2018 reports that even if you isolate…